IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Deploying-your-first-nodejs-app.md

    npm start
    ```

    The Node.js application will start.
-You can call the application from a browser using URL [http://localhost:3000/](http://localhost:3000/).
+You can call the application from a browser by using URL [http://localhost:3000/](http://localhost:3000/).
 To stop the application in the console press CTRL+C.

 4. Package the Node.js application into a [CICS bundle](cdp-cics-bundles).

-    Make sure you are in the root directory of the application.
+    Make sure that you are in the root directory of the application.

     Replace the value for `--port` with one that is available for use by the CICS region on z/OS.
 This sets the PORT environment variable in the generated `.profile` file.
 Additional variables can be set by editing this file.